 Solution 2: Check whether the Seagate Backup Plus is showing up in Disk Utility

+To troubleshoot this problem, you first need to know if this Seagate hard drive is recognized by your Mac.
 Open the Utilities folder in your Applications folder.
-After you launch Disk Utility, if the Seagate Backup Plus is not showing up on the left pane, the drive has been physically damaged.
+Launch Disk Utility and check the left pane then.
+If you can't see the external hard drive in macOS, the drive probably has been physically damaged.
 In that case, you should send the drive to the local repair shop.
 Otherwise, you should move to the next solution.

 Solution 3: Check if the Seagate Backup Plus drive is mounted in Disk Utility